Williamwenda/State-Estimation-and-Bias-Correction-for-a-nano-quadrotor/README.md

-## State Estimation and Bisa Correction for a nano quadrotor
+## State Estimation and Bias Correction for a nano quadrotor
 This is the final course project of AER 1513 State Estimation for Aerospace Vehicles, University of Toronto.

 An extended Kalman Filter is built to estimate the fullstate of a nano quadrotor (Crazyflie).
 The fullstate includes